-Try sharing the same post with a different image: one where the main center of attention is a person, and one where you are directing the viewer towards an object.
+One simple experiment to try, is sharing the same post with a different image: One where the main center of attention is a person, and one where you are directing the viewer towards an object.

 That’s when an object-based approach like displaying a mockup or style photo can draw attention to particular actions that your user will be able to perform if or when they make a purchase.

 Think about the last time someone mentioned a mobile app and showed a compelling screenshot: Did that trigger your interest to click on that brand’s social media image?

 This approach might be a better fit when your social media followers are highly involved in your core product’s technical features.

 To find high-quality, stock photography images, read: How to find free stock photos for your business (that aren't cheesy)